Ofori & Bukia’s FC Arouca promoted to Primeira Liga after play-off triumph over Rio Ave

 Rio Ave almost levelled matters immediately but goalkeeper Braga punched Carlos Mane’s shot over the crossbar for a corner kick.

-Three minutes into the second half, the visiting side were on the verge of extending their lead, albeit, Andre Silva’s header from a freekick sailed over the crossbar.
+Three minutes into the second half, the visiting side were on the verge of extending their lead, but Andre Silva’s header from a freekick sailed over the crossbar.

 On the opposing side, Ronan low shot was stopped Braga following a poor clearance from Arouca defenders.